 A border city between Judah and Dan, Beth Shemesh was given to the Levites.
 Beth Shemesh was the most important Israelite city in the Sorek Valley as it watched both east-west traffic through the Sorek Valley and north-south traffic along the “Diagonal Route.”
-Recent excavations have shown a thriving city here from the Middle Bronze Age through the Iron II period.
+Recent excavations have shown a thriving city here from the Middle Bronze Age through the Iron II period (circa 2200–586 BC).

 Zorah and Eshtaol

-On the north side of the Sorek Valley across from Beth Shemesh are the ancient villages of Zorah (top of ridge, center) and Eshtaol (off picture to the right).
-Samson’s prophesied birth was in this area (Judges 13) as was the location of his burial (Judges 16).
-Samson’s first “girlfriend” lived at Timnah a few miles west in the Sorek valley.
-His last girlfriend Delilah lived somewhere in this same valley.
+On the north side of the Sorek Valley, across from Beth Shemesh, are the ancient villages of Zorah (top of ridge, center) and Eshtaol (off picture to the right).
+Samson’s prophesied birth was in this area (Judg 13) as was the location of his burial (Judg 16).
+Samson’s first “girlfriend” lived at Timnah a few miles west in the Sorek Valley.
+His last girlfriend, Delilah, lived somewhere in this same valley.

 Iron Age Reservoir